remult/remult/docs/guide/tutorial-angular.md

 After the browser refreshes, a `Delete` button appears next to each task in the list.
 Delete a `task` by clicking the button.

 ### Making the task titles editable
-To make the titles of the tasks in the list editable, let's add an html `input` for the titles, and s `Save` button to save the changes to the backend database.
+To make the titles of the tasks in the list editable, let's add an html `input` for the titles, and a `Save` button to save the changes to the backend database.
 We'll use the `wasChanged` method of the entity class to disable the `Save` button while there are no changes to save.

 Replace the task `title` template expression in `app.component.html` with the highlighted lines: